-- Data are no longer necessary for the purpose of processing. - Withdrawal of consent and of any other legal base.

-- Unlawful processing. - Compliance of data controller with legal obligation for erasure. - Personal data have been collected in relation to the offer of information society services directly to the child.
+- Data are no longer necessary for the purpose of processing. - Withdrawal of consent and of any other legal base. - The data subject objects to the processing and there are no overriding legitimate grounds for the processing. - Unlawful processing. - Compliance of data controller with legal obligation for erasure. - Personal data have been collected in relation to the offer of information society services directly to the child.